 The environmental impact of synthetic lubricants is significant.
 They are engineered to be more environmentally friendly than traditional lubricants, offering benefits such as lower volatility and reduced oil misting.
 Additionally, synthetic lubricants often have a longer service life, reducing the frequency of oil changes and thereby minimizing waste oil generation.

 However, there are environmental concerns associated with the production and disposal of synthetic lubricants.
 The synthesis process can be energy-intensive, and while these products are less pollutive, they are not always biodegradable.
 As a result, improper disposal can lead to soil and water contamination.
-This has led to increased regulation and the development of biodegradable synthetic lubricants, which aim to provide high performance while reducing environmental impact.
+This has led to increased Regulation and the development of biodegradable synthetic lubricants, which aim to provide high performance while reducing environmental impact.

 Application Areas